Why a goal tracking system raises your odds of finishing

 How do goal reviews prevent tracking from becoming busywork?

 Tracking without reviewing is just data hoarding.
 The review is where tracking becomes useful.
-It’s the moment you look at your numbers and ask: is this working?
+It is the moment you look at your numbers and ask: is this working?

-Monthly goal achievement reviews go deeper.
+Monthly and quarterly goal achievement reviews go deeper.
 The weekly review asks “Am I on track?”
-The monthly review asks “Am I on the right track?”
+The monthly and quarterly reviews ask “Am I on the right track?”
 These are different questions.
 You can faithfully hit weekly targets toward a goal that no longer makes sense.
-Monthly reviews give you permission to pivot, pause, or drop goals that have outlived their relevance.
+The longer-cadence reviews give you permission to pivot, pause, or drop goals that have outlived their relevance.

 For goals that span multiple life areas, the personal goal tracking guide covers how to run reviews across different domains without the review itself becoming a half-day project.
 The trick is structured brevity: a fixed template, a time limit, and a bias toward decisions over documentation.